7 Things Not to Do During Labor - Baby Chick

 Share

-Many classes and articles teach you what to do during labor, but knowing what NOT to do is just as important.
-Avoiding certain actions can help prevent unnecessary interventions and support a smoother, more positive birth.
+Many classes and articles teach you what to do during labor, but knowing what not to do can be just as helpful.
+Avoiding certain common mistakes can help you conserve energy, reduce stress, and support a smoother birth experience.

-After years of working with hundreds of birthing moms, these are the biggest things I tell my clients to avoid when labor begins.
+After years of working with hundreds of birthing moms, these are some of the biggest things I tell my clients to avoid when labor begins.

 It’s exciting when those first contractions begin, and many women want to get up, move around, and get things going!
 I don’t blame them.
 But what most don’t realize is that rest is just as important as movement once labor starts.